AK0055/ezPayBill/README.md

 2. Launch `ezPayBill3.exe` present in the extracted folder

 ### For Android
-1. Download and install `ezPayBill.apk` from the repository to your Android device and launch the app.
+1. Download and install `ezpaybill.apk` from the repository to your Android device and launch the app.